-In addition to your live and Virtual timetables, live-streaming is a great way to establish and maintain a strong connection with your members, especially during the current COVID restrictions across Asia Pacific.
-The great news is, you can now live-stream your regular Les Mills workouts to your members using your Club’s closed platforms like Zoom or a member-only app.
-To support live-streaming, Les Mills Instructors can now access both original artist music and license-free versions of the Releases, through their Instructor Portal.
-This means, once your Club has acquired the appropriate music license (e.g., to broadcast original music), then your Instructors can use either version to live-stream to your members via those closed platforms.
+In addition to your live and Virtual timetables, live-streaming is a great way to establish and maintain a strong connection with your members, especially during these post-pandemic times.
+The great news is, using cover/PPCA-free music (which your Instructors automatically have access to, via their online Instructor portal), you can now live-stream your regular Les Mills workouts to your members using your Club’s closed platforms like Zoom or a member-only app.
+This means, once your club has acquired the appropriate music licenses (i.e., to broadcast using cover/license-free music), then your Instructors can do so to your members via those closed platforms.
+Reminder: Les Mills programs that do not have cover music available (i.e, LES MILLS BARRE®, BODYJAM® and LES MILLS TONE®) are unable to be live-streamed at this point in time.
+We will keep you posted with any updates on this.

-Live-streaming is a great way to keep the connection alive with your members, but if it becomes temporarily unavailable due to COVID restrictions, here’s a great alternative – which can also serve as a valuable profit centre during challenging times.
+Live-streaming is a great way to keep the connection alive with your members, but if it becomes temporarily unavailable for any reason, here’s a great alternative – which can also serve as a valuable profit centre during challenging times.

 Yes, the current Club Agreement does not cover the provision to live-stream Les Mills workouts.
 If you would like to live-stream Les Mills classes, please reach out to your local business partnership manager in Australia or South East Asia for full details, including information about the required music licenses.